Saving America’s Working Lands National Conference 2027 Call for Proposals

 Session Formats

 Saving America’s Working Lands 2027 will offer 24 conference sessions and 6 facilitated discussion sessions.
-We seek proposals for both formats; a description of the format types is provided below.
-A description of the sessions offered as part of Saving America’s Working Lands 2025 can be found > here <.
+We seek proposals for both formats; descriptions of the format types are provided below.
+A description of the sessions offered as part of Saving America’s Working Lands 2025 can be found here.

 Conference sessions run concurrently within six conference tracks.
 The conference tracks are described below.
 Conference sessions are scheduled for Thursday, April 8, and Friday, April 9, 2027.
 These sessions are 90 minutes.
 Session rooms will be equipped with standard a/v and will be arranged to comfortably accommodate conference attendees.
 Each conference session will be offered only once.

 Each conference track will have one Facilitated Discussion Session.
-These sessions are scheduled for Thursday, April 8, and Friday, April 9, 2027, and are also 90 minutes.
+These sessions are scheduled for Thursday, April 8, and Friday, April 9, 2027, and are 90 minutes each.
 Facilitated discussion sessions may not include presentations but can be formatted in various ways to encourage attendees to share, brainstorm, and discuss a topic relevant to that conference track.

 We encourage proposals that: